spryker/spryker-shop-core/Bundles/CompanyPage/src/SprykerShop/Yves/CompanyPage/Theme/default/components/molecules/business-unit-delete-message/README.md

 # business-unit-delete-message (molecule)

-Displays message, when you want to delete business unit, where you can confirm delete business unit or cancel.
+Displays a message that allows you to confirm whether you want to delete the business unit or not.

 ## Code sample